Music of Chile: City folk music

 From the 1920s onwards, Chilean folk music or "Música Tipica" (traditional music) experienced a rebirth.
 This rebirth brought rural music and folklore into the cities, on to the radios and caught the attention of a flourishing music industry, which took some of the more refined versions of Chilean "Tonada" and transformed them into a spectacle for the cities.
 One of the first groups that can be linked to this style are "Los Huasos de Chincolco", who started a trend that inspired the public, although their music had little in common with real rural folk music.
-In the 1930s and after, groups like “Los Huasos Quincheros”, “Los Cuatro Hermanos”, “Ester Sore”, “Silvia Infantas y los Cóndores”, and “Francisco Flores del Campo” kept this style alive and became very popular.
+In the 1930s and after, groups like Los Huasos Quincheros, Los Cuatro Hermanos, Ester Sore, Silvia Infantas y los Cóndores, and Francisco Flores del Campo kept this style alive and became very popular.
 During the 1940s and 1950s, this refined version of folkloric music became a national emblem, mainly for its aesthetic and as a spectacle to celebrate patriotism.
 One of the characteristics of the folkloric trend is its use of patriotic themes and a romantic, idealized view of rural life.
-That idealized view would be questioned in the following decades by Victor Jara, Violeta Parra and the other musicians that formed the “Nueva Cancion Chilena” movement.
+That idealized view would be questioned in the following decades by Víctor Jara, Violeta Parra and the other musicians that formed the “Nueva Cancion Chilena” movement.